Thinking Like an Engineer: Avoiding Pitfalls

 How Do Engineers Think About Complex Systems?

 Engineers design, build, and maintain complex systems all the time.
 Distributed, critical software systems with high traffic are a great example.
 They are made of many interacting components, they evolve over time, and they often behave in unexpected ways.
+And these systems work remarkably well most of the time.

-Even though human systems are arguably even more challenging to manage than digital ones, many lessons from software architecture and systems design transfer directly to management—whether in private companies or public administration.
+Even though human systems are arguably even more challenging to manage than digital ones, I’d argue that many lessons from software architecture and systems design transfer directly to management—whether in private companies or public administration.
 Not as metaphors, but as structural insights about how complex systems behave, how they evolve, and how we can manage them effectively.

 In the following sections I’d like to share some of these insights, starting with the pitfalls we should avoid.
 Because sometimes understanding what not to do is more important than knowing what to do.